diffpy/diffpy.github.io/products/diffpycmi/index.rst

 For a list of packages bundled in the DiffPy-CMI release visit the :ref:`contents page <contents>`.

-Documentation for modules developed by the diffpy team can generally be found at *diffpy.org/doc/ModuleName* or by following one of the links below.
+Documentation for modules developed by the DiffPy team can generally be found at *diffpy.org/doc/ModuleName* or by following one of the links below.